-When Claude Monet: The Truth of Nature opens at the Denver Art Museum (DAM), the Colorado venue will be the only U.S. site to host the most comprehensive collection of the French artist’s work in more than two decades.
+When Claude Monet: The Truth of Nature opened at the Denver Art Museum (DAM) on October 21, the Colorado venue became the only U.S. site to host the most comprehensive collection of the French artist’s work in more than two decades.

-From October 21, 2019, through February 2, 2020, the landmark exhibition will present approximately 120 works by Claude Monet (1840–1926), one of the celebrated founders and foremost figures of French impressionism.
+Currently on view through February 2, 2020, the landmark exhibition presents approximately 120 works by Claude Monet (1840–1926), one of the celebrated founders and foremost figures of French impressionism.
 (This 19th-century art movement focused on everyday scenes painted with attention to atmospheric conditions, such as light flickering on water, moving clouds above the sea, or gusts of wind rustling through grassy meadows.)

-Because the Denver Art Museum will be the only U.S. venue to host the massive Monet exhibition, tickets are already selling fast.
-When they first became available to purchase online this June, DAM reportedly experienced its highest-ever website traffic.
-The museum’s senior communications manager Shadia Lemus told Colorado Public Radio News that a number of time slots—including the first full Saturday of the exhibition—sold out less than a week after going on sale.
-“We haven’t seen this level of excitement this far in advance of an art exhibition before at the museum,” Lemus said.
-“Which tells us it’s going to be a popular presentation.”
+When tickets to the massive Monet exhibition first became available to purchase online this June, DAM reportedly experienced its highest-ever website traffic.
+The Denver museum’s senior communications manager Shadia Lemus told Colorado Public Radio News that a number of time slots sold out less than a week after going on sale, including the first full Saturday of the exhibition.
+“We haven’t seen this level of excitement this far in advance of an art exhibition before at the museum,” Lemus said at the time.

 After the exhibition’s only U.S. run comes to an end in Denver this February, Claude Monet: The Truth of Nature will move to Museum Barberini in Potsdam, Germany, during spring 2020.

 Admission to Claude Monet: The Truth of Nature at the Denver Art Museum costs $27 for adults and $5 for youth between six and 18 years old; no charge for children ages five and under.
 Audio guides, available in English in Spanish, are included with the price of the ticket.

 >> Next: Plan Your Trip With AFAR’s Guide to Denver